 In 2012, Dr Amy Cuddy and her team of researchers performed a study to analyse the effect of body language on hormones.
 60 men and women were divided into two groups, and were asked to perform either a low power pose or a high power pose for two minutes.

 High power poses involved general expansiveness; standing up straight, hands on hips, no slouching, legs stretched out when sitting, hands behind etc. Low power poses were contractive and defensive; legs crossed, arms folded, a slouched back and less space covered.

 The scientists discovered that after just two minutes in a higher power pose, the patients enjoyed a 25% fall in cortisol levels.

 Meanwhile, the lower power people had 20% more cortisol.
 You can slash stress hormones simply with proper posture, and slash oily skin too.

 The explanation is that somewhere in the recesses of our minds, the primitive lizard brain is still alive and kicking.
 All animals follow the simple rule – space is status.

 By increasing the space your body covers you trick yourself into becoming more powerful and hence your stress instinctively falls.

-Nine – take saw palmetto (for women only)
+Ten – take saw palmetto (for women only)